Nathan Healy

 Topeka Electricity Prices

-Kansas electricity rates have risen from 13.0 cents per kWh in 2021 to 14.2 cents per kWh in 2024, according to state utility data.
-That’s a 9% increase in just three years.
+Kansas electricity rates climbed from 13.0 cents per kWh in 2021 to 14.2 cents per kWh in 2024 — a nearly 10% increase in just three years.
+Nationally, rates rose even faster, jumping from 13.7 to 16.5 cents per kWh over the same period.

 Price of Energy: Kansas vs National Average